sixty-nine/php-phpunit-intro/README.md

 ### Testing exceptions

-If you have an exception in the codee you are testing, it will make your test fail.
+If you have an exception in the code you are testing, it will make your test fail.

 However it might be usefull and sometimes required to test that an exception was thrown.